 Solved Problem on Dynamics

 In an Atwood machine, the two bodies, at rest on a horizontal surface, are connected by a rope of negligible mass that passes over a frictionless pulley of negligible mass.
-The masses weight mA = 24 kg and mB = 40 kg.
+The weights of the masses are ma = 24 kg and mb = 40 kg.
 Determine the body accelerations when:

 a) F = 400 N;